Two-dimensional ferromagnetism with long-range interactions in the layered magnetic topological insulator MnBi2Te4

 Intrinsic magnetic topological materials are of interest for potential applications in dissipationless quantum transport, optical, and magnetoelectric responses.
 These materials couple topological electronic bands with magnetism such that the symmetry of the magnetic state determines the topological phase.
 Ideally, the magnetic symmetry can be easily manipulated with external fields or chemical doping, resulting in access to, or switching between, unique topological phases.

 One useful structural motif for these purposes consists of alternating magnetic and topological layers, as found in the MnBi$_{2}$Te$_{4}$ (MBT) family of materials \cite{Eremeev17, Otrokov18, Otrokov18_2, Zhang19, Lee19, Yan19}.
-These materials are closely related to Bi$_2$Te$_3$ topological insulators and a single septuple layer of MBT contains a ferromagnetic (FM) Mn layer sandwiched by Bi-Te layers that host inverted topological electronic bands.
+These materials are closely related to Bi$_2$Te$_3$ topological insulators and a single septuple block of MBT contains a ferromagnetic (FM) Mn layer sandwiched by Bi-Te layers that host inverted topological electronic bands.
 Without magnetic order, MBT is a strong topological insulator with gapless Dirac surface states protected by time-reversal symmetry ($\Theta$).
 When $\Theta$ is broken by magnetic ordering, the magnetic coupling between FM Mn layers controls the emergent quantum anomalous Hall (FM coupling) or axion insulator (AF coupling) topological states.
 In the AF axion insulator case, the preserved symmetry $S=\Theta t_{1/2}$, where $t_{1/2}$ is the translation vector between oppositely magnetized Mn layers, admits $Z_2$ topological classification \cite{Mong10}.

-The van der Waals nature of the bonding between septuple layers in MBT causes weak magnetic interlayer coupling.
-In bulk MBT, the AF interlayer coupling results in an A-type AF ground state (FM triangular Mn layers that stack AF) with $T_{\rm N}=24$ K \cite{Yan19, Ding20}, however, switching from A-type AF to a fully-polarized FM state is easily achievable in weak applied fields \cite{Otrokov18_2, Yan19, Tan20}.
+The van der Waals nature of the bonding between septuple blocks in MBT causes weak magnetic couplings between Mn layers.
+In bulk MBT, this AF coupling results in an A-type AF ground state (FM triangular Mn layers that stack AF) with $T_{\rm N}=24$ K \cite{Yan19, Ding20}, however, switching from A-type AF to a fully-polarized FM state is easily achievable in relatively weak applied fields \cite{Otrokov18_2, Yan19, Tan20}.
 Also, the relative ease of exfoliating septuple layers allows for studies of monolayer and few-layer devices \cite{Otrokov19, Gong19, Liu20}.
 This insight has lead to the demonstration of the quantum anomalous Hall effect in odd-layer devices with an uncompensated net magnetization \cite{Deng20}.